openwfm/wrf-sfire-docs/docs/updates.md

 should not take more than few minutes.
 However, to protect the datacenter, jobs will not resume if the datacenter temperature is too high. **
 Please see [CPU temperature](https://demo.openwfm.org/web/alderaan/cpu_temp.txt) for details.

+### 2023/09/21

+* All math-alderaan nodes returned to service after the workshop except 01 02 05 07 remain in drain state for heat stress testing.

+* Due to no cpus available, all user accounts were reset to default maximum 500 concurrent cpus.
+There are some cpus available now (nodes showing as idle or mixed).

+* The max concurrent cpus limit can be increased on request or temporarily silently if the cluster is underutilized.

+### 2023/09/20

+* Several nodes are draining and max concurrent cpus of large array users was rest in preparation for workshop at 11am

 ### 2023/09/19

 * 11:54pm: math-alderaan not accepting user ssh connections, filesystems dropped.
 Rebooted.

-### 2023/09/10

-* Several nodes are draining and max concurrent cpus of large array users was rest in preparation for workshop at 11am

 ### 2023/09/10